owntracks/booklet/docs/features/ios.md

 ### Remote configuration

-You can help your friends customize their copy of OwnTracks with [[remote configuration|RemoteConfig]].
+You can help your friends customize their copy of OwnTracks with [remote configuration](remoteconfig.md).

 ### Why do location publishes sometimes seem to cease to work?